Devbimb/Book-Supplier-App/README.md

 ### 19. Recommendations
 * In the future work, Web security should be included in the Spring Boot Application set.
 * Feedback should be gotten from the user of the app for further improvement in  the future work
+* Future work should include payment entity in its development

 #
 ### 20. Future Work